jothamsl/Obsidian-Time-Machine/👨🏾‍🔬 Chemistry/Molar Mass - Counting Atoms by Weighing them.md

 ## Counting Atoms: Avogadro's Number
 Avogadro's number is known as:
 $$N_A\approx6.02\times10^{23}$$
-So $N_A\approx6.02\times10^{23}$ of what?
+So $N_A\approx6.02\times10^{23}$ (602 hexillion) of what?
 Well, of anything you like: apples, stars in the sky, burritos.
 However, the only practical use for $N_A$ is to have a more convenient way of expressing the huge numbers of the tiny particles such as atoms or molecules that we deal with in chemistry.
 Avogadro's number is a [[_collective number|collective number]], just like a dozen.

 ## Moles and their uses
 The mole (abbreviated mol) is the SI measure of the quantity of a chemical "entity", which can be an atom, molecule, formula unit, electron or photon.